Müllrose: Overview

 Müllrose is also situated at the northern bank of the Großer Müllroser See, a lake between Müllrose in the north and the municipality Mixdorf in the south.
 The lake covers an area of 1.32 km2.
 The watermill Müllrose was first mentioned in a document in 1275 and is still in use today.

+History

+Müllrose, known in Polish as Miłoradz, is located in the Lubusz Land, a territory which formed part of Poland since its establishment in the mid-10th century.
+In the 13th century, it was annexed by the Margraviate of Brandenburg, and from 1373 to 1415 it was part of the Bohemian (Czech) Crown.
+From 1815 to 1947, Müllrose was part of the Prussian Province of Brandenburg.

+After World War II, Müllrose was incorporated into the State of Brandenburg from 1947 to 1952 and the Bezirk Frankfurt of East Germany from 1952 to 1990.
+Since 1990 Müllrose is again part of Brandenburg.